FotoFaces/Documentation/README.md

 </p>

+#### Cropping
+- This function is used to cut a photo in a format defined as an argument (crop_alpha).
+- It calculates the best location in the image due to the argument shape
+- This algorithm is the same implemented in the old fotoface

 #### Brightness

 - The Brightness plugin uses the Cropping function to cut the face of the person in the photo with a more tight result so the background captured is the small possible
 - Then it converts the image color from bgr (Blue Green Red) to hsv (hue saturation value) and separate in its components
 - Finally to calculate the brightness of the person face it calculates the mean value of the third component, the value.

-#### Cropping
-- This function is used to cut a photo in a format defined as an argument (crop_alpha).
-- It calculates the best location in the image due to the argument shape
-- This algorithm is the same implemented in the old fotoface

 #### Open Eyes

 - This plugin uses the argument shape to calculate the distance between the eyelash using the landmarks 37 to 42 (left eye) and 43 48 (right eye)
 - Then ir return the average of this two distances
 - This algorithm is the same implemented in the old fotoface

 #### Face Recognition

 - Uses the face detection function on the reference image to get the reference raw_shape
 - Get the dlib get face chip function to get the reference and candidate face as a numpy array
 - Uses the dlib face recognition model v1 to convert each face into 128D vectors (This function is a machine learning algorithm that maps human faces into a vectors where the pictures of the same person are mapped near to each other and different people are mapped far apart).
 - Returns the norm of the difference of both matrices

-#### Glasses
-- Gets the values of the nose (landmarks 29-36)
-- cuts a square of the image with the nose
-- Applies a blur using the guassian blur function from opencv for an accurate detection
-- uses opencv canny function to get the edges of the images (bounding the objects of the image, in this case the bridge of the glasses) as strips of white pixels
-- Takes the transpose of the image to get column vectors and Takes a vector along the center of the nose
-- Checks if there are any white pixels in the image
-- This algorithm is the same implemented in the old fotofaces
-- This blog explains the same algorithm https://medium.com/mlearning-ai/glasses-detection-opencv-dlib-bf4cd50856da

-#### Head Position

-- Use the opencv fucntion solvePnP to estimate the orientation of the face
-- converts the rotation vector to rotation matrix using opencv function rodrigues
-- Stacks concatenate the rotation matrix with the translation vector (column wise) to get a projection matrix
-- Decomposes the  projection matrix using opencv to euler Angles
-- Seperate the euler angles to its components (pitch yaw and roll)
-- Convert this components from radians to degrees
-- Convert this components to there absolute value
-- Returns an array with the pitch roll yaw metrics of the face
-- This algorithm is the same implemented in the old fotofaces

-#### Image Quality
-- converts the image from bgr to gray scale
-- calculate the BRISQUE score using the opencv function QualityBRISQUE_compute with the brisque model and the brisque range yml files
-- This algorithm is the same implemented in the old fotoface

-#### Sunglasses
-- converts the image to hsv
-- cuts the eyes of the image
-- compare the brightness of the eyes with the brightness of a skin reference
-- if doesn't detect, do a machine learning prediction test
-- gets again the eyes of the image
-- resizes the image to preferred size
-- converts it to BGR
-- normalizes the image channel values
-- loads a json model to detect sunglasses
-- compile the model with the library keras
-- do a prediction with the image test data
-- return results

 #### Focus / Gaze